 Crux and Greenberg Traurig hosted expert panelists from CLA, Evercore, and Boundary Stone Partners to discuss the final transferability guidance on April 29.
 Access the webinar recording through GT's website.

 The market for clean energy tax credits is taking off.
 In our 2023 Market Intelligence Report, Crux estimated that the market for 2023 tax credits could top $7 billion, and reach as much as $9 billion.
 Over the first few months of 2024, we have continued to see significant interest from companies looking to buy clean energy tax credits.
-So far this year, expressions of interest from buyers and their advisors on Crux have reached nearly $2 billion.
+So far this year, non-binding bids from buyers and their advisors on Crux have reached nearly $2 billion.

 Now, that market is ready to take another step forward.
 Today, the Internal Revenue Service (IRS) finalized regulatory guidance for tax credit transferability.
 It cements transferability as a durable tool for clean energy project developers and manufacturers to efficiently monetize their tax credits and for corporate taxpayers to manage their tax liabilities.